pyeventsourcing/eventsourcing/docs/topics/application.rst

 A repository is used to get the already existing aggregates of the application's domain model.

-The application object's ``repository`` attribute holds an instance of the library's :class:`~eventsourcing.application.Repository` class.
+The application object's ``repository`` attribute has an instance of the library's :class:`~eventsourcing.application.Repository` class.

 The repository's ``get()`` method is used to obtain already existing aggregates.
 It uses